WebAssembly/spec/document/core/exec/instructions.rst

 .. note::
    The alignment :math:`\memarg.\ALIGN` in load and store instructions does not affect the semantics.
+   It is an indication that the offset :math:`\X{ea}` at which the memory is accessed is intended to satisfy the property :math:`\X{ea} \mod 2^{\memarg.\ALIGN} = 0`.
+   A WebAssembly implementation can use this hint to optimize for the intended use.
-   Unaligned access is supported for all types, and succeeds regardless of the annotation, but may be significantly slower on some hardware.
+   Unaligned access violating that property is still allowed and must succeed regardless of the annotation.
-   The only purpose of the annotation is to provide a respective optimizatons hints to the engine.
+   However, it may be substantially slower on some hardware.

 .. _exec-load: